 I’m going to start today’s post with the fact that I have joined a gym.
-My friend Andrea finally convinced me to join Nubody’s.
+My friend Andrea finally convinced me to join Nubody’s (Now GoodLife).
 I bought the membership on Thursday and finally went yesterday.
 Despite feeling a little sore and tired today, I actually feel better.
 Despite the fact that I have a lot of weight that I should lose, I am actually quite hesitant to set goals/benchmarks at this point.
 It has been since 2002 since I last regularly worked-out in a gym.
 The most exercise I have done recently is walking to work from missing the bus.
 Which according to Google Maps is 3.4 km which should take 39 minutes.
 I usually take 45-50 minutes to do it, Although I have done it in a “Vindaloo” walk in 32 minutes.
 (While listening to “Vindaloo” on my iPod. in one song loop mode.)

 The next topic is to discuss personalities.
 I was recently updating my profile for the site StumbleUpon which one of the selections is personality type.
 Being unsure what the meaning of the letters were I did a quick Google search and found this site that offered a free personality quiz.
 I took the test and got these results.

 ENTJs represent between 2 and 5% of the U.S. population.